amanagarwal23112/DataScienteTest/README.md

 * Evaluate the result with F1 Score by taking the multiple distances - between 0.3 to 0.9.

-# Other Approaches which I had tried
+# Other Approaches which I had tried / Results
 Sparse Matrix is so huge that it crashed my system multiple time, also while converting sparse matrix to dense matrix it throughs memory Error.
 I tried to run it in batches but again it crashed my system.

 # Results